Genetic Information Discrimination

 Genetic Information Discrimination Laws

-In New York State, Article 26 of the Insurance Laws (ISC § 2615) and Article 79-l of the Civil Rights Laws (CVR § 79-l) discuss the limitations on consent when it comes to insurance releasing information about genetic testing.
+In New York City State, Article 26 of the Insurance Laws (ISC § 2615) and Article 79-l of the Civil Rights Laws (CVR § 79-l) discuss the limitations on consent when it comes to insurance releasing information about genetic testing.

 Under the law, medical providers require informed consent for genetic testing before releasing information.
 This also includes the confidentiality of the results of such tests, which in turn, prohibits the misuse of genetic information by health insurance companies.

-In addition to the New York State Law, there are numerous federal laws and agencies that work to protect you from genetic information discrimination.
+In addition to the New York City State Law, there are numerous federal laws and agencies that work to protect you from genetic information discrimination.
 These include:

 - 1996 Health Insurance Portability and Accountability Act (HIPAA)